cfhirsch/adventofcode2024/README.md

 Part 1: Not terribly difficult.
 I build up a list of zero locations when reading in the puzzle input.
 For each zero, I do a depth first search of all paths to a 9, and add each 9 point found to a hsahset.
 The score for a zero location is the number of items in this hashset.

+Part 2: Very easy to modify the solution to Part 1 to recursively add up all the paths from a 0 to a 9.
+That is, the number of paths from a 0 to a 9 is the sum of all paths from neighboring 1s to a 9, each of which is in turn the sum of all paths from neighboring 2s to a 9, etc.